Flex-project-team/ComBS/README.md

 ### Technologies and Technical Challenges

+This app will be built primarily using React Native and vanilla JavaScript.
+In addition to `package.json`, there will be the following scripts:

 ### Group Members and Work Breakdown

 Our group has three members, Nate Reiners, Ken Lee and Nandini Adhyapaka.